APSAGradHack/APSAGradHack.github.io/_pages/survey.md

 As of August 31, 2018, the survey has received 426 respondents.
 While the survey was primarily intended for graduate students in political science departments, we also invited undergraduate students, post-doctoral fellows, and faculty members to complete the survey.

 If you would like to complete the survey, you can do so [here](https://mit.co1.qualtrics.com/jfe/form/SV_0fepfJ9cDikYlmJ).
 We will perodically update this website with new survey results.
+The charts below were created using [Crunch.io](https://crunch.io/), a survey data analysis platform.

 ## Demographic distribution of respondents